-In this study, launched in March this year and funded by the Government of Canada through its COVID-19 Immunity Task Force (CITF), investigators examined COVID-19 infection among Vancouver School District staff during the 2020-2021 school year.
+In this study, launched in February 2021 and funded by the Government of Canada through its COVID-19 Immunity Task Force (CITF), investigators examined COVID-19 infection among Vancouver School District staff during the 2020-2021 school year.
 They tested school staff for SARS-CoV-2 antibodies (a sign of prior infection), whether or not they had felt symptoms, to determine how many had been exposed to the virus.

 Of the 1,556 school staff who had their blood sample tested, 2.3 per cent tested positive for antibodies.
 This percentage was similar to the number of infections in a reference group of blood donors matched by age, sex and area of residence.
 The results confirm the low prevalence of SARS-CoV-2 infection among staff in the school setting.